Summary of The How of Happiness: By A Happiness Scientist

 • When we give freely, we not only feel more positive about ourselves but also about those who receive – that they are worthy of our kindness and respect.

-• When we’re charitable, we actively go out to reduce the distresses of poverty and suffering in the world.
+• When we’re charitable, we actively go out to reduce the distress of poverty and suffering in the world.
 In the process, we distract ourselves from our own petty problems, gain a greater appreciation for our good fortune, and step away from our worries.

 Altruism is the opposite of selfishness.